 The ceramic cup series comes in three sizes.
 Its shapes are simple, distinctive and pure.
 The story behind the design is simple.
 The shape of the largest object is devided in two halfs, that results in a medium and small cup.
 While the shape of the hand-made-manufactured cups remain the same, the differentiation are the glaces, which vary from matte to glossy blacks and experimental dark chrome versions.
 The cups could be purchased from the limited editions that were produced in 2018.

-The thyssenkrupp blue.cruiser from University of Bochum combines the latest technical finesse with an extraordinary design.
-For the third time it is being developed within the scope of a research collaboration with thyssenkrupp whose technology and expertise are used in the development and help shape the future of electromobility.
-The focus lies on sustainability and innovation at all development stages.
+The thyssenkrupp blue.cruiser from Bochum University combines state-of-the-art technical finesse with an extraordinary design.
+For the third time it is being developed as part of a research collaboration with thyssenkrupp, whose technology and expertise are being used to develop and shape the future of electromobility.
+The focus is on sustainability and innovation at all stages of development.

-More efficient and practical for everyday-use than ever before, the new four-seater comes up with a spacious and modern interior.
-Innovative lightweight steel constructions characterize the development of bodywork: the lattice frame with roll-over cage, the specially developed steel rims and the rear bench made of the sandwich material LITECOR stand for the increased use of steel and have the advantage of making the car particularly light with no loss of safety.
-In addition to that, like in any other sports coupé you can find special features such as distance warning, central locking, infodisplay, seat heating and electrically-adaptive chassis to maximize driving comfort.
+More efficient and practical for everyday use than ever before, the new four-seater features a spacious and modern interior.
+Innovative lightweight steel structures characterize the development of the body: the lattice frame with roll cage, the specially developed steel rims and the rear seat made of the sandwich material LITECOR represent the increased use of steel and have the advantage of making the car particularly light - without compromising on safety.
+In addition, as in any other sports coupe, there are special features such as distance warning, central locking, info display, heated seats and electrically adaptable suspension for maximum driving comfort.